 Effective delegation is defined in this free article by Derek Stockley.
 The delegation of authority is a key team leader and management skill.
 Good delegation techniques and systems can help individuals and organisations to be more effective.
-Derek Stockley conducts one day leadership courses in Melbourne, Sydney, Brisbane or London.
+Derek Stockley conducts one day leadership courses in Melbourne, Sydney, Brisbane, Perth or London.

 The importance of delegation

 The importance of delegation should not be underestimated.
 Employees often crave trust and responsibility.
 Effective delegation meets these and other needs.